Anytime, Anywhere Training at Sea Helps Sailors Meet DoD Directive 8570.1 Requirements

 Upon reaching homeport, the instructor provided power hour training as a course refresher prior to the exams.
 To fulfill the 8570.1 Directive requirements, the ship's IA personnel rotated through a mobile testing classroom that we set up ashore for final certification testing.

 With the strictures inherent in underway naval operations, just as with our instructor, getting to class meant an airlift for some of the sailors to the "classroom" ship.
 Our instructor trained more than 200 IA sailors in the 8570-required classes during the two months at sea.
 From that group, nearly half took the certification exams and achieved an 81% pass rate for their first exam sitting.
 Bravo Zulu!
 (US Navy signal for "Good job!")

-Within one month of the initial request, we developed a training solution that placed one of our instructors and computer lab equipment aboard their ship.
-Our instructor, a former military officer experienced in teaching in unique military environments, flew halfway around the world and was airlifted, along with the course lab equipment, to a US Navy ship.
+[The Global Knowledge instructor], a former military officer experienced in teaching in unique military environments, flew halfway around the world and was airlifted, along with the course lab equipment, to a U.S. Navy ship.